BenGutteridge/bengutteridge.github.io/_pages/pubs.md

 The table below is sortable and searchable, and includes some features such as food, seating etc. (e.g. search 'beer garden').
 It is a work-in-progress and we hope to continue updating it regularly.

+We gratefully acknowledge the pioneering work of Martin, the author of [oxfordpubguide.co.uk](https://www.oxfordpubguide.co.uk/pub.html), which is, for my money, the perfect pub guide.
+Unfortunately, it has not been updated since 2013; even more unfortunately, dozens of the pubs reviewed since he began the project in 1998 (the year I was born — Christ) have since closed down.
+Many more have undergone significant changes in the years since the site last updated.
+It is my fervent wish that this guide serve as the spiritual successor to Martin’s seminal online opus.

 ### Notes
 * The table can be a little temperamental on mobile; it can be accessed directly, and less problematically, [here](https://script.google.com/macros/s/AKfycbyV1Fi0N1cTI4DJv20MrNndW-sXVUuYOTcXBEO8WW0e1eu2WKNiYFQ-2Grnldn-s3ACbw/exec).)